-Trading the given event risk favors a bearish outlook for Cable as economists forecast mortgage approvals to weaken further in February but nevertheless, an unexpected rise in borrowing could drive the exchange rate higher as the prospects for future growth improve.
-Therefore, if bank lending increases from the previous month, we will need to see a green, five-minute candle following the data to generate a buy entry on two-lots of GBP/USD.
-Once these conditions are fulfilled, we will set the initial stop at the nearby swing low or a reasonable distance, and this risk will establish our first target.
-Our second objective will be based on discretion, and we will move the stop on the second lot to breakeven once the first trade reaches its mark in order to preserve our profits.
+Trading the given event favors a bearish outlook for Cable but nevertheless, price action following an enhanced report could set the stage for a long British Pound trade.
+Therefore, if we see mortgage approvals hold above the 55.0K mark, we will need to see a green, five-minute candle following the release to generate a buy entry on two-lots of GBP/USD.
+Once these conditions are met, we will set the initial stop at the nearby swing low or a reasonable distance, and this risk will establish our first target.
+The second objective will be based on discretion, and we will move the stop on the second lot to cost once the first trade reaches its target in order to preserve our profits.

-In contrast, the ongoing weakness in the private sector paired with fears of a protracted recovery may lead banks to scale back on lending, and a drop in mortgage applications could lead the BoE to maintain a dovish outlook for future policy as they aim to balance the risks for the economy.
-As a result, if home loans slip to 46.5K or lower in February, we will favor a bearish outlook for Cable, and will institute the same setup for a short pound-dollar trade as the long position laid out above, just in reverse.
+On the other hand, the ongoing weakness in the labor market paired with subdued wage growth could limit demands for home loans, and a drop in mortgage approvals is likely to drag on the exchange rate as investors weigh the prospects for a sustainable recovery.
+As a result, if mortgage demands slip to 50.0K or lower, we will favor a bearish outlook for Cable, and will utilize the same strategy for a short pound-dollar trade as the long position laid out above, just in reverse.